timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 they are written out as Parquet objects.
 Parquet is a columnar storage format.
 Within a Parquet file, we group a set of rows together to form a row group.
 Within the row group, values for a single column (across multiple rows) are stored together.
-The query planner optimizes object storage access at multiple stages:
+The query planner optimizes access to the low-cost bottomless storage tier at multiple stages:
 1. Chunk pruning - match only chunks that satisfy the query constraints.
 This is done by looking at the hypertable's dimension column metadata, typically a timestamp.